 Another part of intermittent fasting’s effect on metabolism is how it upregulates (a fancy word for increases) certain hormones.

-Intermittent fasting increases production of some key metabolism-boosting hormones, including insulin, human growth hormone (HGH), and norepinephrine.
+Intermittent fasting increases the production of some key metabolism-boosting hormones, including insulin, human growth hormone (HGH), and norepinephrine.

 Insulin